 Requesting military service records does not have to be complicated.
 If you are a retired service member or a veteran’s next of kin, follow the steps mentioned above to ensure the swift processing of your request.

-If you are seeking a form 214 in relation to litigation related to Camp Lejuene, visit our Camp Lejeune water contamination lawsuit page.
+If you are seeking a DD Form 214 with litigation related to Camp Lejeune, visit our Camp Lejeune water contamination lawsuit page.